Full Text Search for Beginners

 Our Text Search Recommendation

-FileCenter combines with Windows Search to make full text searching as simple and powerful as possible.
+FileCenter DMS combines with Windows Search to make full text searching as simple and powerful as possible.
 With the ability to scan and organize documents as well as make any file searchable through built-in OCR and PDF conversion tools, FileCenter will help make your entire document set searchable, including scans, not just Office files.
 Download a free trial today!